Axway/api-builder-docs/README.md

 We welcome your contributions!
 To get started fork this repository, create a feature branch with your changes, and then submit a pull request.

+## Updating common submodule
+To update the common submodule run `npm run build`.
+As part of the process the latest version of the common submodule will be pulled.
+If it updated, the changes can be committed just like any other changes.

+To verify the current submodule version run `git submodule status` and verify that the commit hash matches the latest commit hash here: https://github.com/Axway/axway-open-docs-common/commits/master

 ## Style guide

 ### Text buttons